Hospice Care Explained

-Hospice provides comforting care for individuals no longer seeking aggressive or curative treatments.
+Admission to hospice is typically based on a patient’s terminal diagnosis with a prognosis of six months or less.
 Through pain and symptom management, hospice addresses the physical, emotional, spiritual, and social end of life needs for both a patient and their family.

 Patients with terminal illness can receive hospice care where they are living.
-This may include their private residence, Independent Living Communities, Assisted Living facilities, Memory Care units, Skilled Nursing Facilities and Hospitals.
+This may include their private residence, independent living communities, assisted living facilities, memory care units, skilled nursing facilities, and hospitals.